zchee/golang-wiki/CodeReviewComments.md

+---
-# Go Code Review Comments
+title: Go Code Review Comments
+---

 This page collects common comments made during reviews of Go code, so that a single detailed explanation can be referred to by shorthands.